-If you are having problems getting your scans to start or complete, please see these instructions for some basic debugging steps.
+If you are having problems getting your scans to start or complete then here are instructions for some basic debugging steps.

-First make sure you are running the newest version of Wordfence.
-Also make sure your site meets our System Requirements.
+First, make sure you are using the latest version of Wordfence.
+Also, make sure your site meets our System Requirements.

 “The current scan looks like it has failed”

-This is often caused by the host stopping processes that run longer than a time limit they have set lower than what they have set in PHP’s “max_execution_time”, or when the host monitors memory usage of multiple processes rather than only PHP’s “memory_limit”.
+This is often caused by the host stopping processes that run longer than a time limit they have set lower than what they have set in the PHP function “max_execution_time”.
+It can also be caused when the host monitors memory usage of multiple processes rather than only the PHP function “memory_limit”.
 Some hosts may have other limits in place.
 In most cases, the steps below should help, but if not, please see the additional items below and submit a support request if needed.